 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you, for example with our Terms of Business, or any processing agreement so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Fenton’s is the controller and responsible for your personal data as well as a data processor for the purposes of the GDPR (collectively referred to as “we”, “us” or “our” in this privacy notice).
+Fenton’s is the controller and responsible for your personal data as well as a data processor for the purposes of the UK GDPR (collectively referred to as “we”, “us” or “our” in this privacy notice).

 Questions, comments and requests about this privacy notice are welcomed, including any requests to exercise your legal rights, and should be addressed to the data privacy manager using the details set out below.